 Ever heard of Cicada 3301?
 If not, you’re certainly not the only one.
 But this is not a case of bad marketing! you never heard of it because 99,99% of the people on this planet aren’t the target market.
 The CIA was looking for some very gifted encoders but there was only one small problem: Where do you find these if only 0.01% of the population has the skillset you need?

 To do this they created a kind of game that only the most skilled people could play.
 With a lot of clues, they created an online puzzle.
 Every time you solved a clue, you got a new one.
-Here you can see how it worked
+See this smart strategy in action.

 Extremely cool stuff!